Lioness100/free-duolingo-plus/README.md

-### This branch creates each profile in parallel, which is much faster but turns out to be quite janky and a lot of te time not all free weeks are registered.
+### This branch creates each profile in parallel, which is much faster but turns out to be quite janky and a lot of the time not all free weeks are registered.

 <br />
 <p align="center">